Stiivi/brewery/doc/node_reference.rst

    * - map_fields
      - Dictionary of input to output field name.
    * - drop_fields
-     - List of fields to be dropped from the stream.
+     - List of fields to be dropped from the stream - incompatible with keep_fields.
+   * - keep_fields
+     - List of fields to keep from the stream - incompatible with drop_fields.

 .. _StringStripNode: